-Due to ongoing renovation work, the Royal Palace (apartments of the royal couple, Nibelungen Halls) is not currently accessible.
+Due to ongoing renovation work the Royal Palace (apartments of the royal couple, Nibelungen Halls) cannot be visited until further notice

 The five halls on the ground floor at the west end of the Royal Palace were designed for King Ludwig I by the architect Leo von Klenze, in imitation of Italian models.